Last Updated on August 6, 2022

 Disclosure: I was sent the Minima carry on case from Chester in return for my review.
 As always, opinions are 100% my own.

 As an expat, I often travel with a carry on suitcase when I take long haul flights between America and England.
-I don’t have to travel with too many clothes as I have a wardrobe at my parents house that I can use, but I do like to have space to bring back a large supply of Cadburys chocolate and British sweets!
+I don’t have to travel with too many clothes as I have a wardrobe at my parents house.
+However I do like to have space to bring back a large supply of Cadburys chocolate and British sweets!

 The Chester Minima case is the first hard shell suitcase I’ve owned.
 My usual go to is a soft sided Antler case which has a completely different layout!

-First things first and the thing that stands out the most, is the colour, and what a beautiful colour it is!
+First things first and the thing that stands out the most, is the colour, it’s beautiful!
 The Minima is available in 7 different colours: black, charcoal grey, aluminium grey, ocean blue, sky blue, pink and sand.

-I chose sky blue because it’s my favourite colour and screams out holidays/vacations (I’m a sucker for blue skies and blue sea)!
-I love the range of colours on offer, from business travellers that may prefer the darker cases, to the lighter colours, which dare I say, would be a draw for the Instagrammers out there!
+I chose sky blue because it’s my favourite colour and screams out holidays/vacations.
+(I’m a sucker for blue skies and blue sea)!
+I love the range of colours on offer.
+Business travellers may prefer the darker cases.
+The lighter colours, which dare I say, would be a draw for the Instagrammers out there!

-Personally I love coloured suitcases, I find them easier to spot if they do end up being checked and they can be made a bit more unique with the addition of an equally colourful luggage strap.
+Personally I love coloured suitcases.
+I find them easier to spot if they do end up being checked in.
+They can be made a bit more unique with the addition of an equally colourful luggage strap.
 The more ‘out there’ luggage is, the more likely you’ll be the only one with that particular colour combination.

 Dimensions & Weight of the Minima Cabin Case

 Next comes the numbers part.
 Airlines are constantly changing the dimensions of their luggage allowance.
 The Minima comes in at 21.5” x 13.5” x 8.5″, which comparing it to American Airlines allowance of 22″ x 14″ x 9″, it fits with room to spare!
-If you’re making the journey across to Europe, the suitcase is too big for the likes of Ryanair (who are just stingy) but it does fit within the allowance of airlines such as EasyJet or Norwegian.
+If you’re making the journey across to Europe, the suitcase is too big for the likes of Ryanair (who are just stingy).
+But it does fit within the allowance of airlines such as EasyJet, British Airways or Norwegian.

 The polycarbonate shell feels strong and good quality.
 One positive of a hard shell case compared to a soft is that it’s water resistant and can be wiped clean if it gets dirty.
 It comes in at a weight of 7lbs (3kg) which is another important factor to consider.

 I was very impressed with the quality of the external zip and wheels, they feel very durable and glide nicely.
-The Minima case is considered a ‘spinner’ as it has four 360 degree wheels that spin and move in all directions.
+The Minima case is considered a ‘spinner’.
+It has four 360 degree wheels that spin and move in all directions.
 Spinners used to annoy me a little but after having 2 wheel cases fall over many times, the spinner cases are definitely the way forward as they stand comfortably by themselves!
 It’s also VERY quiet too!

 If travelling in the USA a TSA padlock is a must.
 They are easily recognisable by a red diamond and cost 10 times more than regular padlocks.
 But if customs want to open your case once it’s out of your possession, they have a key that opens the TSA padlocks without needing to cut or break them off the bag.

-Back in the olden days I used to travel with padlocks that had keys and when I discovered combination locks it was a game changer, no more worrying about where the tiny little keys were!
-I’ve also forgot to ‘lock’ combination locks a couple of times though and I’ve lost them, so having the lock built into the case saves that problem!
+Back in the olden days I used to travel with padlocks that had keys and when I discovered combination locks it was a game changer.
+No more worrying about where the tiny little keys were!
+I’ve also forgot to ‘lock’ combination locks a couple of times though and I’ve lost them.
+Having the lock built into the case saves that problem!
 I love the way it’s on the top of the case (on my current case it’s on the side) and the way the 2 zips make a C (for Chester) when side by side is cute!

 Inside the Minima Cabin Case!

 The inside of the case has a 38 litre capacity.
 Being a hard shell case, it opens in the middle, creating two sides that are the same capacity.
-A great feature of the Chester Minima case is that each side is a zip-able compartment with is awesome for being able to organise luggage.
+A great feature of the Chester Minima case is that each side is a zip-able compartment.
+This is awesome for being able to organise luggage.

-If only travelling with one piece of luggage, I’d probably use one side for clothes and then the other side for my other bits and pieces such as tech.
+If only travelling with one piece of luggage, I use one side for clothes and then the other side for my other bits and pieces such as tech.